eklausme/saaze-lemire/content/blog/2007/10-27-publish-or-perish-let-them-perish.md

 Here are the evils of the numbers game according to Parnas:

-- It encourages superficial research.- It encourages overly large groups.
+- It encourages superficial research.
+- It encourages overly large groups.
 - It encourages repetition.
 - It encourages small, insignificant studies.
 - It rewards publication of half-baked ideas.